Paul heads for Rome

 Rome

 Rome - the capital of the Roman Empire – was, according to tradition, founded in 753BC by Romulus, the first of seven kings (see Map 26).
-In 509BC, the establishment of the Roman Republic marked the start of vigorous expansion, marked by the defeat of Greece in 168BC and the destruction of Carthage (Tripoli in modern-day Libya) in 146BC and the conquest of Gaul (France) in 51BC.
+In 509BC, the establishment of the Roman Republic marked the start of vigorous expansion, marked by the defeat of Greece in 168BC and the destruction of Carthage (Tunis in modern-day Tunisia) in 146BC and the conquest of Gaul (France) in 51BC.
 By Paul’s day, Rome was a huge city with a population of about one million, and at the centre of a vast empire.

 Twenty-first century visitors can still wander through the Roman Forum that would have been familiar to Paul and his companions – including Luke (the author of Luke’s Gospel) and John Mark (the author of Mark’s Gospel).
 The Temple of Saturn, the Temple of Concord and the Basilica Julia would already have been erected below the Tabularium on the Capitoline Hill when Paul was imprisoned in 67AD in the Mamertine Prison – which can still be visited beneath the church of San Pietro in Carcare.
 Titus’s Arch – celebrating the overthrow of Jerusalem in 70AD – together with the Temple of Venus and Rome would be built later.